NVIDIA/cuda-samples/Samples/7_libNVVM/README.md

 this sample requires, the user should not have to explicitly define an LLVM_HOME in this case.

-Windows users will want to build this sample using the same cmake build mode as they built LLVM with.
+Windows users will want to build this sample using the same CMake build mode as they built LLVM with.
 For instance if they built LLVM in Release mode, then this sample should also be built in Release mode.
-The utils/build.bat can be updated to reflect this: Add "-DCMAKE_BUILD_TYPE=Release" to the cmake invocation.
+The utils/build.bat can be updated to reflect this: Add "-DCMAKE_BUILD_TYPE=Release" to the CMake invocation.